minsun-ss/learning-fpgas/docs/GettingStartedWithFPGAs.md

 # Chapter Notes

-If you are going through the Getting Started with FPGAs book and are following along by using the open source Project iCEStorm flow, I've marked some of the alternatives or notes in here that I encountered while going through the book; hopefully they help you too.
+If you are going through the [Getting Started with FPGAs](https://nostarch.com/gettingstartedwithfpgas) book and are following along by using the open source Project iCEStorm flow, I've marked some of the alternatives or notes in here that I encountered while going through the book; hopefully they help you too.

+## Chapter 1:

+No additional notes required here.

 ## Chapter 2: